-Aimed more at travelers, the Jensen VX7020 boasts an integrated GPS feature, the only one on our list of best double DIN head units to have such an option.
+Aimed more at travelers, the Jensen VX7020 boasts an integrated GPS feature, the only one on our list of double DIN head units to have such an option.
 The built-in iGo Primo roadmap system can help you easily find your destination without having to use Google Maps and your phone data.
 Currently, there are 11 million points of interest listed on the map system, with more available through updates.

 We should note, however, some reports of the interface being difficult to navigate have been made.

 - Pandora Internet radio

 - Large, easy to find rotary volume knob